 How do I contact my student in case of an emergency?

 Before your student leaves, be sure to discuss how you will contact each other in case of an emergency.
-It is also a good idea to have contact information for the program and the CIE Study Abroad Office at UWM.
+It is also a good idea to have contact information for the program and the CIE Study Abroad team at UWM.

 Will they be safe?

-It is no more possible to guarantee a student’s safety abroad than it is to so here on our campus in Milwaukee.
+It is no more possible to guarantee a student’s safety abroad than it is to do so here on our campus in Milwaukee.
 Students can, and often do, engage in high-risk behavior.
 However, prior to their participation on a study abroad program all participants go through pre-departure orientations to learn not only best practices for staying safe while abroad, they also learn about the specific destination(s) to which they may be traveling.

 In preparing our students, we emphasize the behaviors and precautions they can take to reduce their risk.
 Many problems can be avoided by using common sense and good judgment.
 For your part, you can research the destinations on your loved one’s itinerary.
-Rest assured, we in the CIE Study Abroad Office are doing the same, and then some, and we will not send students to a dangerous area.
+Rest assured, we in the CIE Study Abroad team are doing the same, and then some, and we will not send students to a dangerous area.

-Additionally, the CIE Study Abroad maintains an on-call response team, and has emergency response protocols to support our programs and students whatever the problem may be.
+Additionally, the CIE Study Abroad team maintains an on-call response team, and has emergency response protocols to support our programs and students whatever the problem may be.
 In turn, programs also have their own specific plans that address the local context, and can be activated in case students need assistance.